 Residential students who live in corridor-style housing and have been exposed to COVID-19 or are symptomatic but have not had a confirmed diagnosis will be relocated to an on-campus quarantine facility, along with their roommate.
-Based on current guidelines, this will be a 14-day isolation period.
+Based on current guidelines, this will be a 10-day isolation period (changed in New York from 14 days as of Dec.
+29, 2020).